odoo/documentation/inventory/management/incoming/two_steps.rst

 Ensure that the routes option **Advance routing of product using rules** is checked, then click on **Apply** to save changes.

-Make sure that **“Manage several locations per warehouse”** is also ticked.
+Make sure that **"Manage several locations per warehouse"** is also ticked.

 How to configure your warehouse ?